Domain Adaptive Ensemble Learning: Experiments

-(3) On the large-scale DomainNet/miniDomainNet, the margins of most UDA methods over the source-only are generally smaller.
-This makes sense because the large amount of training data makes the deep ResNet models intrinsically stronger and more domain-insensitive.
-Among all compared UDA approaches, only DAEL shows clear improvements over the strong source-only baseline, consistently on both DomainNet and miniDomainNet.
+(3) On the large-scale DomainNet/miniDomainNet, DAEL achieves the best performance among all methods.
+Notably, compared with the latest state of the art on DomainNet, i.e. CMSS, DAEL obtains a clear margin of 2.2\% on average, which demonstrates the advantage of exploiting complementarity between source domains for ensemble prediction.

-(4) Compared with M$^3$SDA, the most related method also using domain-specific classifiers, DAEL shows clear advantages on all three datasets.
-This is because M$^3$SDA focuses on feature alignment between the target and each individual source domain.
-It is thus unable to exploit the complementarity between domain-specific classifiers as DAEL does.
-Further, DAEL samples source domains as pseudo-target-domains to further improve the ensemble's generalization ability.
+(4) Compared with M$^3$SDA, the most related method to ours that also has domain-specific classifiers, DAEL is superior on all three datasets.
+This is because aligning distributions between the target and each individual source, as in M$^3$SDA, is difficult due to large domain variations between sources.